 Cybernetics of Sex ✧ Technology, Feminisms & the Choreography of Control

-💧 What can cybernetics, the study of how we shape and are shaped by systems, teach us about the sexual and social reproduction of gender and sexism?
+💧 Cybernetics is the study of how we shape and are shaped by systems.
+What can it teach us about the ideological and sexual reproduction of gender and sexism?
 How does sex become gender and what are the politics surrounding who gets reproduced?
-We will explore how social regulatory systems are encoded into technological platforms and disentangle how they produce social pressure and govern behavior through somatic exercises, discussion, and project making.
+This class is a hybrid coding, critical theory, and art production class.
+We will explore how social regulatory systems are encoded into technological platforms and disentangle how they produce social pressure and govern behavior through coding exercises, somatic exercises, discussion, and project making.

 💧 In this class, we will not shy away from difficult conversations and work closely together to cultivate a space of openness and mutual support.
-Discussion and project-making is core to this class.
-Together we will read the work of scholars such as Donna Haraway, Ruha Benjamin, Paul Preciado, Silvia Federici, & Audre Lorde.
+Discussion and project-making are core to this class.
+Together we will express ideas through code, computational consent, and read the work of scholars such as Donna Haraway, Ruha Benjamin, Paul Preciado, Silvia Federici, & Audre Lorde.

-💧 Along with lecture, discussion, and in class activities, students will be encouraged to explore their own research interests and personal histories.
-When projects are discussed, we will practice communicating ideas through presentation as a medium and will co-create a culture of constructive feedback.↝
+💧 Participants will be encouraged to develop their own research interests and explore their personal histories.
+When projects are discussed, we will practice communicating ideas through presentation as a medium and will co-create a culture of constructive feedback. ↝

 - Intentions & Acknowledgments